CoreyCole/datastar/LLM_context/alpine.ai.md

 <div data-class-loading="$loading">Loading...</div>
 ```

-When these actions are triggered, DataStar:
+When these actions are triggered, Datastar:

 1. Sends the HTTP request to the server
 2. Establishes an SSE connection
 3. Receives a stream of events from the server
 4. Processes these events to update the DOM and signals

-Unlike traditional AJAX where you get a single response, DataStar's SSE integration allows the server to send multiple events in response to a single request:
+Unlike traditional AJAX where you get a single response, Datastar's SSE integration allows the server to send multiple events in response to a single request:

 ```javascript
 // Server-side example (Node.js)